pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 ### Returns

-PubNub instance for invoking APIs like publish(), subscribe(), etc.
+A PubNub instance for invoking APIs like publish(), subscribe(), etc.

 ### Other examples